nysol/mcmd/README.md

  by connecting individual commands with an inter-process stream called "pipe", thus the output of each process feeds directly as input to the next one.
- These features are the same as the UNIX philosophy.
- With MCMD, an information system can be created based solely using MCMD and UNIX utilities on a UNIX platform.
+ These features are the same as the UNIX philosophy, and an information system can be created solely using commands on a UNIX platform.

 # Installation